 Some examples on getting started with jedit are here.

-More detailed tutorials on Rietveld, Pawley, Indexing, Structure Solution and using Time of Flight data are here.
+More detailed step by step tutorials on Rietveld, Pawley, Indexing, Structure Solution and using Time of Flight data are here.

 The latest set of durham jedit menus and update information are here.